anchit1729/FRP-LWGraphics/README.md

 Lastly, this is more of the same, but I would like to extend the Haskell implementation of Fran to 3D graphics and animations.
 The Racket implementation served as more of an illustrative/educational tool for me and helped me understand exactly where Haskell and FRP are different (most implementations seen in papers use Hugs or Haskell, which I found tricky to navigate in the sense that I sometimes accidentally assumed an FRP feature to be a feature of Haskell - the event mapping operator ==> is one example, and the way pattern matching and lambda functions work was another one for me).
 However, I really enjoyed learning Haskell, and would like to continue working with the language - thus, extending the animation library to 3D animations is a natural next step.

+## Running the Code Here

+I have provided the Cabal projects for my Haskell implementations of both the intermediate deliverable of a mini-interpreter REPL as well as the actual FRP/Animation program.
+For the Racket implementation, `FRP.rkt` is the main file that contains all the functioning code along with examples.
+The other `.rkt` source files are partial implementations from my progress while porting the graphics code to Racket.

+Some examples, especially those to do with the Haskell graphics implementation, need to be manually commented/uncommented.
+However, most examples will run directly.
+Similarly, some tests for the Racket implementation are commented and can be verified if need be.

 ## Note

 My initial project pitch involved writing a mini-interpreter for Scheme to implement FRP and Fran.
 In hindsight, I see how significant an undertaking this project was, and it probably was not a reasonable goal to achieve within one term.
 However, I did make progress while writing an interpreter for Scheme before deciding against the idea, and was able to make a basic REPL.
 I've also included source files for the interpreter project here.
 This was implemented based on the [Write You a Scheme](https://wespiser.com/writings/wyas/00_overview.html) book.
 Although a detour from the main focus on FRP, this was a useful learning experience as well, and is how I familiarized myself with monads (and monadic evaluation for interpreters).